elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An event handler can get set in HTML with an attribute named on&#8249;event&#8250;.
+  <div><strong>Interview Response:</strong> We can set an event handler in HTML with an attribute named on&#8249;event&#8250;.
 The onevent handlers are properties on specific DOM elements to manage how that element reacts to events.
 The onevent handler usually gets named with the event it reacts to, like onclick, onkeypress, and onfocus.</div><br />
-  <div><strong>Technical Response:</strong> An event handler can get set in HTML with an attribute named on&#8249;event&#8250;.
+  <div><strong>Technical Response:</strong> You can set an event handler in HTML with an attribute named on&#8249;event&#8250;.
 The onevent handlers are properties on particular DOM elements to manage how that element reacts to events.
 Elements can be interactive (links, buttons, images, forms, and more.) or non-interactive (such as the base &#8249;body&#8250; element).
 The onevent handler usually gets named with the event it reacts to, like onclick, onkeypress, and onfocus.
 You can specify an on&#8249;…&#8250; event handler for a particular event (such as click) for a given object differently.
 An HTML attribute is not a convenient place to write tons of code.
 So, it gets recommended to us that we write an event handler.
 As we know, HTML attribute names are not case-sensitive, so ONCLICK works as well as onClick and onCLICK… But usually, attributes are lowercased: onclick.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> HTML Event Attribute onclick<br /><br />